'Star Wars: The Rise Of Skywalker' Review: One More Chance To Resist For This New Trilogy

 Despite a lot of re-introductions of classic Star Wars music, John Williams’ score in this one is still a gift to the ears.
 The movie throws so much new information in your way but the score makes the scenery transitions feel less jarring.
 The franchise is known for its ambitious set pieces and the production design does live up to it extremely well, it’s rather artistically combined with some of the best visual effects money can buy and viewers’ eyes are always treated with something worthwhile.
 As far as the acting goes, Adam Driver is giving his all to portray the relief and anguish his character Kylo Ren goes through, Daisy Ridley (as Rey) gives possibly her best physical and emotional acting so far seen in the trilogy and Oscar Isaac (Poe Dameron) brings some levity and laughs that is much needed.

 Where the movie really stumbles is the script and story decisions.
 The dialogue, written by director J.J.
 Abrams and Chris Terrio, is filled with cliches, making it woeful and outright boring.
 There are some downfalls in the middle third that get resolved the easiest way possible which keep repeating, making nothing have any risks or sense of real danger.
 There are also plot conveniences that don’t really change anything about the story and return of Palpatine seems to be only for fans—a sign of desperation, maybe—as he never seems to be in control over his own actions.

 Frowneys: Screenplay, characterisation, story

-The Rise Of Skywalker is nothing to write home about but it might work for you if you consider yourself a super fan of the franchise.
+Nothing to write home about but it might work for you if you just want to point at the screen.